The Guilty Feminist on tour!

 I still find queuing weird.
 I feel that British people enjoy queuing.
 The other day I was at the airport and the ticket we had meant that we could go in a shorter queue.
 I said to my husband ‘Right, I’m going to go in that queue’ and he was like ‘Ah no, we might as well wait here now.’
 I said, ‘There’s no queue over there though,’ and he was like ‘No, I’ll just wait here’.
 So I went to the front of the next queue, got through passport control and was shopping on the other side while he was held up for ages.
 I don’t want to just stand around waiting for some numpty who’s forgotten their passport.
 Sorry, no.

 Do they think you’re posh when you go back to Australia?

 Yeah, they think I sound like a ponce.

-The movie you wrote, Say My Name, has just been released – tell us about that.
+The movie you wrote, Say My Name, tell us about that.